 We have various cooperation methods with real estate developers.
 For example, we enter into strategic cooperation with big real estate developers to get favorable terms for facilitating the sales of their new home projects.
-We also have local business development teams that directly cooperate with individual new home projects with different cooperation modes.
-For a new home sale facilitated by us, the real estate developer typically pays us a commission after the home buyer signs the sales and purchase agreement with the real estate developer and makes the down payment.
+We also have local business development teams that directly cooperate with individual new home projects under various cooperation modes.
+For new home sales facilitated by us, the real estate developer typically pays us the commission after the home buyer signs the sales and purchase agreement with the real estate developer and makes the down payment.